 As mentioned above, pulmonary surfactant is a lipoprotein.
 Its production begins around 26 weeks gestation and reaches mature levels at approximately 35 weeks.
 It is produced in the endoplasmic reticulum (ER) of type two pneumocytes and secreted from the lamellar bodies of type two pneumocytes.
 Other cells in the lung, namely club or Clara cells, also produce surfactant.
 This lipoprotein mixture enhances lung compliance and aids in lowering the surface tension of the air-liquid interface within alveolar walls, which will ultimately prevent atelectasis.

 The endotracheal instillation of surfactant is the most widely accepted technique.
 Surfactant is administered in liquid form via an endotracheal tube in a single bolus dose as quickly as the neonate tolerates.
-Some studies recommend the administration of all the surfactant at once while others advocate dividing the bolus into smaller aliquots.
+Some studies recommend administering all the surfactant at once, while others advocate dividing the bolus into smaller aliquots.

 Another technique of administration known as the INSURE technique is approached with the neonate not already intubated.
 The INSURE technique uses an in-out intubation procedure to administer the surfactant.
 This process includes intubation, followed by administration of the drug, and then extubation.
 Newer methods to limit the invasiveness of older approaches are in practice and targets of research today.
-One such technique is known as the Minimally Invasive Surfactant Therapy or MIST.
+One such technique is known as minimally invasive surfactant therapy or MIST.
 The MIST method connects the patient to non-invasive respiratory support, and through that, the surfactant administration is with the work of spontaneous breathing.
 This method is increasingly used to reduce intubation rates and their associated pathologies.
 Another method is the less invasive surfactant administration or LISA technique.
-This method utilizes a thin catheter for surfactant delivery, which serves to reduce the possibility of lung injury, as is possible with intubation.
+This method utilizes a thin catheter for surfactant delivery, which reduces the possibility of lung injury, as is possible with intubation.
 At present, five surfactants (lucinactant, colfosceril palmitate, beractant, calefacient, and protectant alfa) have FDA approval.
 Colfosceril palmitate is no longer commercially available.
 Lucinactant is the first U.S. FDA-approved protein-containing synthetic surfactant.

 Since surfactant extraction is from animal sources, a risk of immune activation exists.
 Rarely the drug can lead to pneumothorax and/or pulmonary hemorrhage.
 Other side effects may include intraventricular hemorrhage, patent ductus arteriosus, retinopathy, necrotizing enterocolitis, and/or blockage of the endotracheal tube can cause complications as well.